-When my daughter went off to college for the first time I cried like a baby.
+When my daughter went to college for the first time I cried like a baby.

 I should be happy for her, I thought.
-I should be excited that she gets to have this experience.
-I should embrace this change!
+I should be excited she gets to have this experience.
+I should embrace this change.
 What’s wrong with me?

 I walked upstairs and went straight to her room, stopping at her open door.
 What a pigsty.
 The clothes she didn’t take with her were strewn everywhere.

-I decided I didn’t need to go inside right now.
-“I guess I’ll be cleaning that up one day,” I said to myself, turning away from the mess.
+I closed her door, deciding I didn’t need to go inside right now.
+“I guess I’ll be cleaning that up one day,” I told myself, turning away from the mess.
 I felt exhausted, heavy, like I had just run a marathon.

-I went to my own room and shut the door, then sat on my bed, not knowing what else to do with myself.
-I opened my nightstand drawer and removed the card Sam had given me a few months ago.
-With my finger I traced the writing on the envelope; “Happy Mother’s Day Mom, I Love You.”
-She had even drawn little pink hearts around it for me.
+I went to my own room and shut the door, then sat on my bed, not knowing what else to do.
+I opened my drawer and removed the card my daughter had given me a few months ago.
+With my finger I traced the writing on the envelope; “Happy Mother’s Day Mom!
+I Love You.”
+She had even drawn little pink hearts around the words.
 I looked up to find her framed two year old face smiling at me from its place on the wall.

 My baby.
 My baby.
 Where did all the years go?
 How did we get here already?

 I let the tears flow then, although I’m not sure I had much of a choice.
 I guess I could’ve talked myself out of feeling sad, but I didn’t.
-When I was done, I thought about what I wanted to do on this first night as a mom whose kid had moved out of her house.
+When I was done I wondered what I would do on this first night as a mom whose kid had moved out of her house.
 I surprised myself by realizing that I wanted to celebrate.

-I ran to my favorite grocery store (the more expensive one) and bought one of my favorite meals; fresh organic chicken, sweet potatoes, and homegrown corn.
-When I got home I fired up the grill and set the table for three (instead of four).
-Then I uncorked a bottle of wine and let it breathe while I prepared our meal.
+I drove to my favorite grocery store (the more expensive one) and bought the ingredients for one of my favorite meals; fresh organic chicken, sweet potatoes and homegrown corn.
+When I got home I fired up the grill and set the table for three.
+That’s four, minus one.
+I uncorked a bottle of wine and let it breathe while I prepared our meal.